Convergence of a Packet Routing Model to Flows Over Time

-The waiting packets $Z_e(t)$ at time step $t$ are exactly the packets in the buffer $B_e(t)$ that are not leaving in time step $t$, i.e., that are not contained in $L_e^-(t)$.
+\paragraph{Waiting packets.} The waiting packets $Z_e(t)$ at time step $t$ are exactly the packets in the buffer $B_e(t)$ that are not leaving at time step $t$, i.e., that are not contained in $L_e^-(t)$.
 Following the naming of the flow over time model we refer to $Z_e(t)$ as \emph{(waiting) queue}.